Deep Machine Learning: A Beginner’s Guide to the Basics

 1. Supervised Learning:

 • In supervised learning, the algorithm is trained on labeled data, which means the input data is paired with the correct output.
-The model learns to map inputs to the correct outputs by adjusting its parameters based on the training data.
+The model learns to map inputs to the proper outputs by adjusting its parameters based on the training data.
 Common applications include classification (e.g., email spam detection) and regression (e.g., predicting house prices).

 2. Unsupervised Learning: